 - Talk about things that bother you whilst they are still small.
 Express what you want early and often.

-And that’s when you’ll have to ask yourself.
+And that's when you'll have to ask yourself harder questions.
 Is my happiness worth more than my constructed image, my status and my social position?
-Because if you want the damn biscuit, you’ll have more chance of getting it, if you just ask.
+What might be the consequences of changing my communication style within other circles.
+How can I discuss the issue of social acceptance within my various circles?
+But finally, if you want the damn biscuit, you'll have more chance of getting it, if you just ask.